Social Work Job Description: What You'll Do

 Clinical social workers will:

-- Observe client behavior, assess needs and develop treatment strategies
+- Observe client behavior, assess needs and create treatment strategies

 - Diagnose psychological, behavioral and emotional disorders